 - Add the chicken to a sauce pan and cover with 5 cups of water.
 Season with salt, bring to a boil, reduce heat and poach for 45 to 50 minutes or until tender and easy to pull apart with a fork.
 Remove chicken and shred while still warm, cover and set aside.
 Strain the broth and reserve for making enchilada sauce.

 - Combine the dried chiles, tomato, onion and garlic in a medium sauce pan.
 Drizzle with 1 1/2 tablespoons of oil and heat to medium.
 Saute for 5 minutes, stirring often.
-Cover with 4 cups of water.
+Cover with 4 cups of broth.
 Bring to a boil, reduce heat and cook until tomatoes are tender and peppers are soft and start to turn red.
 Let sit for 10 minutes.
-Drain all of the cooking liquid and transfer to blender.
-Add oregano, Knorr bouillon, pepper and about 2 cups of reserved chicken broth.
+Using tongs transfer all the solids to blender first.
+Carefully pour in all the broth from pan.
+Add oregano, cumin, peppercorns and bouillon.
+Pour in another 1- 1 1/2 cups of broth(if available).
+If not use water.
 Blend on high until smooth, taste for salt.

 - In the pan you cooked the peppers in, add 2 tablespoons of oil and preheat on medium for 2 minutes.
 Strain the sauce through a wire strain directly into the pot with hot oil.
-Pour one cup of broth into strainer and finish straining the sauce.
+If using a power blender, like a Vitamix, no need to strain.
 Bring to a boil, reduce to a simmer and continue cooking for 15-20 minutes.

 - For Family-Style: In a 13×9 pan, spread 1 cup of enchilada sauce evenly to cover the bottom of the pan, set aside.
 In a skillet, preheat 1/2 cup of oil to medium heat for 3-4 minutes.
 When oil is hot, fry the tortillas for 30 seconds per side, just to soften them.
 Stack on to a plate, cover with foil paper.